Florida’s 2018 election (won by Ron DeSantis for Governor and Rick Scott for Senate) was marred by breaches & a lack of transparency

 In August 2019, a group of researchers would show that, despite ES&S’s denials, these modems connect to the internet.
 In fact, election officials in Florida, Wisconsin, and beyond were found to have left them connected to the internet for months and perhaps up to a year in some instances.

 The Republican-led DHS had supposedly been helping Florida election officials secure their systems since 2018.
-Apparently the DHS forget to tell them to disconnect election systems from the internet (or else officials ignored them).
+Apparently the DHS forgot to tell them to disconnect election systems from the internet (or else officials ignored them).

 Once in the U.S. senate, Scott sided with Trump in voting to lift sanctions on Russian oligarch Oleg Deripaska.